31z4/zookeeper-docker/README.md

 ### `ZOO_AUTOPURGE_PURGEINTERVAL`

 Defaults to `0`.
 Zookeeper's [`autoPurge.purgeInterval`](https://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_advancedConfiguration)
-> New in 3.4.0: The time interval in hours for which the purge task has to be triggered.
+> The time interval in hours for which the purge task has to be triggered.
 Set to a positive integer (1 and above) to enable the auto purging.
 Defaults to 0.

 ### `ZOO_AUTOPURGE_SNAPRETAINCOUNT`

 Defaults to `3`.
 Zookeeper's [`autoPurge.snapRetainCount`](https://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_advancedConfiguration)

->New in 3.4.0: When enabled, ZooKeeper auto purge feature retains the autopurge.snapRetainCount most recent snapshots and the corresponding transaction logs in the dataDir and dataLogDir respectively and deletes the rest.
+> When enabled, ZooKeeper auto purge feature retains the autopurge.snapRetainCount most recent snapshots and the corresponding transaction logs in the dataDir and dataLogDir respectively and deletes the rest.
 Defaults to 3.
 Minimum value is 3.

 ## Replicated mode